I can only code no more than 2 hours a day, laying in my bed and with a video playing in the background so I don’t feel lonely!

 While the program is not yet ready as I am working on some final touches as I want to make sure it will benefit you the most, I want to make sure that you will be the first to know when it launches!

-You can join our waitlist now, to be the first one to know when the pre-sale begins, get a special discount and some other free resources that I will be sharing with you in the coming weeks!
+📥 You can join our waitlist now, to be the first one to know when the pre-sale begins, get a special discount and receive weekly issues on how to reduce stress and overcome anxiety as a Software Developer!

 The program is expected to be priced at around $150, possibly slightly higher.
 But there will be a considerable reduction in cost during the pre-sale period.
 While I do not have an exact figure yet, I anticipate it being somewhere in the range of $75-90.